ossf/scorecard/docs/checks.md

 **Remediation steps**
 - If the project has only one contributor, or does not have enough reviewers to practically require that all contributions be reviewed, try to recruit more maintainers to the project who will be willing to review others' work.
-Ideally at least some of these people will be from different organizations.
+Ideally at least some of these people will be from different organizations (see [Contributors](checks.md#contributors)).
 If the project has very limited utility, consider expanding its intended utility so more people will be interested in improving it, and make that larger scope clear to potential contributors.
 - Follow security best practices by performing strict code reviews for every new pull request / merge request.
 - Make "code reviews" mandatory in your repository configuration. ([Instructions for GitHub.](https://docs.github.com/en/github/administering-a-repository/about-protected-branches#require-pull-request-reviews-before-merging))
 - Enforce the rule for administrators / code owners as well. ([Instructions for GitHub.](https://docs.github.com/en/github/administering-a-repository/about-protected-branches#include-administrators))